 DEFINITIONS

-“Approval” shall mean any required approval, consent or authorization.
+“Approval” shall mean any approval, consent or authorization.

 “Btu” shall mean British thermal unit.

 “Business Day” shall mean any day except Saturdays, Sundays and statutory or legal holidays observed in the municipalities of either party’s offices as shown in Article IV, and each such day shall commence at 8:00 a.m.
 Central Time and end at 5:00 p.m.
 Central Time.